Extended Isolation Forest for Distributed Spark/Scala Anomaly Detection

 Sparse hyperplane representation.
 Each EIF split stores only the active coordinates of the random hyperplane: feature indices, weights, and offset.
 Dense normal vectors are not materialized.
 Model size and per-node scoring cost therefore scale with extensionLevel + 1, not with the full input dimensionality.
 With extensionLevel = 3, a node evaluates a four-term dot product.

 Spark ML integration.
 EIF uses the same Spark ML Estimator / Model contract as standard Isolation Forest.
-It can be used in Spark ML Pipelines and follows the same distributed model persistence pattern.
+It works in Spark ML Pipelines and follows the same distributed model persistence pattern.

 Persistence across Spark versions.
 Spark 4.x save/load validation exposed a precision mismatch in the Avro-backed model representation: hyperplane weights did not round-trip at full double precision.